accellera/uvm/tests/README.txt

 features should be located in a directory with a low 2-digit number.

+1.2 What is the XXfail test group?

+It is a group of test designed to test the failure detected mechanism of the run_tests script.
+These tests are not run by default and can only be run by explicitly specifying the test group to the run_tests script.

+Note that these tests will not fail when using the "clean" or "echo" pseudo tools.

+Example:

+   % run_test vcs XXfail

 2.0 How do I run a test

 First, you must be in the "tests" directory.